jamiul-islam/jamiul-islam/README.md

 </p>

 ## Hi there 👋, I'm Jamiul Islam
-#### Front End Engineer
+#### Full Stack Software Engineer

 I'm a mentor, Full Stack Software Engineer and a sci-fi writer.
-My passion is building web & mobile applications through solving problems and pondering the questions about how the universe actually works!
+My passion is building web & mobile applications through solving problems and pondering the questions about how the universe actually works with the logical analogy of quantum physics!

 - 🔭 I’m currently working at InvestSky, UAE
 - 🌱 I’m currently learning React-Native
 - 💬 Ask me about JavaScript, React, NodeJs, NextJs, Python, Qiskit and Quantum Physics
 - 📫 How to reach me: jamiul@investsky.com
 - 😄 Pronouns: he/him